Kazem El-Solh: Career

 Kazem El-Solh served as Lebanese Ambassador in Baghdad from 1947 to 1960, leaving Iraq a year after the coup ousting the Hashemite monarchy in the country.
 In 1960-1964, he was a member of the Lebanese Parliament, representing the eastern region of Zahle.
 He was also the head of the parliamentary foreign affairs committee.

 Prior to that, Kazem El-Solh was a staunch activist for Arab nationalism and the region's independence from foreign powers.
 He also established the Arab Nationalist Party in 1935.

 In 1936, El-Solh wrote a paper during the Coastal Conference, published later, and which was the precursor to Lebanon's National Pact, promoting Lebanese coexistence.
-His paper is generally considered as one of the foundations of the Lebanese Constitution and it's citizen's charter.
+His paper is generally considered as one of the foundations of the Lebanese Constitution and its citizen's charter.

-In 1943-1947, he set up a law practice in downtown Beirut and in 1944-1960 he formed a political party called Al Nida, together with other prominent intellectuals and his brother Takieddin el-Solh, who later became prime minister.
+In 1943-1947, he set up a law practice in downtown Beirut and in 1944-1960 he formed a political party called Al Nida, together with other intellectuals and his brother Takieddin el-Solh, who later became prime minister.